rustshop/flakebox/docs/README.md

 ## Rust dev experience we can share and love.

 Flakebox is to your Rust project, what NixOS is to your OS, and home-manager to your home directory.
+And more.

 Flakebox is based on experiences building and maintaining sophisticated and demanding Rust projects using Nix.
 It integrates wide range of ideas, tools and techniques into a powerful yet easy to use toolkit.

+Flakebox is more about Rust than Nix, and is focused on onboarding Rust developers that want to use Nix in their projects.

 Notable features include: